-“Sisters as gay police.
+“Sisters as my gay police.
 Perfect.”

 “No way we will allow you to have a live-in boyfriend.”

 “I’m seventeen, Moms.
-You want me to sneak around.
+You want me to sneak around?
 That’s dangerous.
 Especially for gays.”

 “That may be true in the past.
-But Jack coming here was a big surprise.
+But Jack coming here is a big surprise.
 He had to escape from a monastery in Switzerland.
 He can’t go back to Florida until he turns eighteen, just like me.
 His parents want to lock him away in a New England prep school.”

-That stopped their angry opposition.
+That stops their angry opposition.

-“Least someone’s normal,” ‘Gator declared.
+“Least someone’s normal,” ‘Gator declares.